HealthDataInsight/way_of_working-for-hdi/README.md

 ## Introduction

-This framework will describe a consistent, high-quality approach to Software Engineering at HDI.
+This framework will describe a consistent, high-quality approach to Software Engineering at Health Data Insight.

 It is an opinionated approach intending to support rapid development, across numerous projects, by a fungible workforce who can swap between assignments with the minimum friction.